 The Clarendon Lecture series is run across the University.

-The next series will be given by Professor Thomas Keymer, Chancellor Jackman Professor of English at the University of Toronto, in November 2014.
+The 2014 series was given by Professor Thomas Keymer, Chancellor Jackman Professor of English at the University of Toronto, in November 2014.

 1. Faint Meaning: Dryden and Restoration Censorship